bombasticSlacks/Aspirant/Game/Wanderer.md

 Your saddlebags can hold an additional 6 size of items.

 #### Take Them Alive
-After [Injuring](Injury) someone, if they would die, you may opt for them to go unconscious. #TODODamage
+After [Injuring](Injury) someone, if they would die, you may opt for them to go unconscious.

 ---